learn-co-curriculum/js-advanced-functions-collection-processing-methods-family-tree/README.md

 ## Use JavaScript Documentation to Learn More About Other Variations on `map` and `reduce`

-Now that we understand the "Character of Collection-Processing Methods" we are ready to unleash the full power of this module!
+Now that we understand the "Character of Collection Processing" we are ready to unleash the full power of this module!
 Instead of merely repeating the documentation, we're going to help you apply your understanding to the `filter` method, and then we're going to give you a list of document resources